 Front Range’s Boulder County Campus has an All-Campus Reads program, this year with a “local” choice — “Fig” by adjunct instructor of creative writing Sarah Schantz.
 It’s a great choice because the book, Sarah’s debut novel, won the 2016 Colorado Book Award (Young Adult category).
 The book also was named by National Public Radio as a Best Book of 2015.
-Check her out online and be sure to explore the other Colorado Book Award Winners.

 If you’re a student and your college has an all-college reads program, you might think: Great.
 More reading.